alexyalo/graphql-typescript-jwt-redis-api/README.md

 # GraphQL API Challenge

-This is a GraphQL API designed with the following concepts in mind:
+This is a Dockerized GraphQL API built with Typescript and designed with the following concepts in mind:
 * Clean Architecture
 * Clean Code
 * SOLID Principles